-With the company just having launched its first new road car in more than two decades, as well as ambitiously announcing plans for two more models
+With the company just having launched its first new road car in more than two decades, as well as ambitiously announcing plans for

 in the coming years, it’s safe to say McLaren has its hands full at the moment.